Freedom and Determinism

 The various strategies for resolving dissonance don't work here.
 Neither belief can be surrendered, it's simply not possible to do so.
 There is no third fact that can be brought to bear to resolve the apparent inconsistency (well, I think there may be but it gets quite quantum and Fermat and all that ...).
 And, because neither belief is disprovable, proselytizing harder for the disconfirmed belief is off point entirely.

 There is a fourth strategy.
 It is one the Rabbis often use.
-That strategy is to reframe the question.
+That strategy -- I have long called it "the Rabbinic Shuffle" -- is to reframe the question.
 When a question is too hard or is unanswerable, the Rabbis don't try.
+But neither do they ignore the question.
 Instead, they reframe it so that it takes a form that can be dealt with.
 (It is likely such thinking that contributes to Rabbinic dicta to avoid certain subjects, like the mysteries of creation, as being simply beyond the ken of people.)

-In this case, understanding that neither belief is provable and neither is disprovable, they shift the frame of reference and make the issue a matter of one's psychological approach, a philosophical framework for organizing our thinking and perceptions:
+In this case, understanding that neither belief is provable and neither is disprovable, they shift the frame of reference and make the issue a matter of one's psychology, a philosophical framework for organizing our thinking and perceptions:

 "Everything is in the hands of heaven except [for] the fear of heaven" (Berakhot, 32b).